Our Blog

 Weigh Resurfacing vs. Full Repaving Based on Usage

 Not every situation calls for a full rip-out and replacement.
-In lower-traffic zones like residential cul-de-sacs in Green Valley Ranch or university lots near DU, resurfacing (adding a new top layer of asphalt over a stable base) might be all you need.
+In lower-traffic zones like business park lots in Green Valley Ranch or university lots near DU, resurfacing (adding a new top layer of asphalt over a stable base) might be all you need.

-But for heavily used commercial lots or driveways that see constant delivery traffic—like those in RiNo or near Mile High Stadium—full repaving is usually the smarter investment.
+But for heavily used commercial lots and delivery areas that see constant truck traffic—like those in RiNo or near Mile High Stadium—full repaving is usually the smarter investment.

 We can help you make that call based on the actual wear and purpose of the space.